“Good Morning.” a marginally overweight man greeted him as he walked into the admissions buildings.

 The point of the class was for young mages to get a feel for actual combat.
 To learn how to adapt and cope when in a battle against other mages.
 Harming a student was fine, but killing was grounds for immediate expulsion and a trial.
 Depending on the lethality of the crime, such actions could result in the offending party forfeiting their lives.

 As the mock battle went on, a female student quickly shot a spell—in the form of a tiny bird—at one of her distracted opponents.
 He instantly went down when the bird hit, and was taken out of the match.

-The strategy was a clever use of spell amplification according to elements, and divide and conquer techniques.
+The strategy was a clever use of spell amplification according to elements, and divide and conquer tactics.

-Ignoring the other two opponents, her teammates’ had doused their target with water while evading attacks.
-Finding an opening amidst barrages of spells, the female student had skillfully rendered their target unconscious with a single lightning spell.
+Ignoring the other two opponents, her teammates had doused their target with water while evading attacks.
+Finding an opening amidst barrages of spells, the female student had skillfully rendered their target unconscious with a single lightning spell concealed as a light bird.
 They then turned against the two leftover, and easily overwhelmed them.

 After the battle, the master went over the flaws and choices of the combatants, evaluating each participant and giving out pointers about how such situations may be avoided or guarded against.